webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --useLocalIp
 ```

 ## `devServer.watchContentBase`

 `boolean`

-Tell dev-server to watch the files served by the [`devServer.contentBase`](#devserver-contentbase) option.
-It is disabled by default.
+Tells dev-server to watch the files served by the [`devServer.contentBase`](#devserver-contentbase) option.
+Disabled by default.
 When enabled, file changes will trigger a full page reload.

 __webpack.config.js__